Southerners stay in touch the old-fashioned way after Helene cuts roads, power, phones

 “That has been our challenge, quite honestly, is no cell service, no way to reach out to next of kin,” said Avril Pinder, an official in Buncombe County where at least 57 people have died.
 “We have a confirmed body count, but we don’t have identifications on everyone or next-of-kin notifications.”

+Biden surveyed the devastation in the Carolinas from a helicopter on Wednesday as he and Vice President Kamala Harris traveled to different parts of the Southeast.

-Biden will survey the devastation in the Carolinas on Wednesday after saying a day earlier that estimating the recovery will cost billions.
-"People are scared to death.
-This is urgent," he said.
+Biden has estimated the recovery will cost billions.
+“People are scared to death.
+This is urgent,” he said Tuesday.

-While Biden is in the Carolinas, Vice President Kamala Harris will be in neighboring Georgia.
+While Biden is in the Carolinas, Vice President Kamala Harris traveled to neighboring Georgia.

-The president plans on returning to the disaster zones, traveling to Florida and Georgia on Thursday.
+The president plans on traveling to the disaster areas in Florida and Georgia on Thursday.

-Employees at a plastics factory in rural Tennessee who kept working last week until water flooded their parking lot and the power went out that the plant were among those killed.
-The raging floodwaters swept 11 workers away, and only five were rescued.
+Employees at a plastics factory in rural Tennessee who kept working last week until water flooded their parking lot and the power went out at the plant were among those killed.
+The floodwaters swept 11 workers away, and only five were rescued.
 Two are confirmed dead.

 Now Tennessee state authorities said they are investigating the company that owns the factory after some employees said they weren’t allowed to leave in time to avoid the storm’s impact.